kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-on-vmware-vsphere.md

 ![kubesphereOnVsphere-en-0-1-2-name](/images/docs/vsphere/kubesphereOnVsphere-en-0-1-2-name.png)

-Select the datastore or datastore cluster to store the virtual machine  configuration files and all of the virtual disks in.
+Select a compute resource and storage (datastore) for the configuration and disk files.
 You can select the  datastore that has the most suitable properties, such as size, speed,  and availability, for your virtual machine storage.

 ![kubesphereOnVsphere-en-0-1-3-resource](/images/docs/vsphere/kubesphereOnVsphere-en-0-1-3-resource.png)